BrishkamalKarki/analog-clock/README.md

 # <center>🕙 Analog Clock </center>
 -----
-<b> This is a simple analog clock made from PyQt6 in python which can precisely show the times in hour, minute and second along with today's nepali day.
+This is a simple analog clock made from PyQt6 in python which can precisely show the times in hour, minute and second along with today's nepali day.

 ![Image of the Clock](./images/clock_img.png)